leeweiming3/tp/docs/UserGuide.md

 * These are the constraints for each of the parameters (this applies to all commands):

   * NAME: cannot be blank, and only alphanumeric characters and spaces are allowed.
-In particular, special characters such as `/` and `-` are not allowed.
+In particular, special characters such as `/` and `-` and non-English characters (e.g. Chinese characters) are not allowed.
 This would be part of the planned improvements.
   * PHONE: cannot be blank and must adhere to the following constraints:
     * International phone numbers should contain a country code in front (+ followed by 1 to 3 digits), then a space, followed by a combination of digits, spaces, parentheses or hyphens with at least 3 digits.
     * If country code is omitted, it must be a valid Singapore phone number.
 It must start with 3, 6, 8 or 9 and must be in the following formats: `XXXXYYYY`, `XXXX-YYYY` or `XXXX YYYY`.